Best Management Practices

 Fertilizer & Lawn Care

-- Know the correct fertilizer mix for your lawn and/or let your landscaper know: aim for 50% slow release nitrogen and 0% phosphorus.
+- Know the correct fertilizer mix for your lawn and/or let your landscaper know: use 0% phosphorus and try to aim for50% slow release nitrogen.

-- Don't fertilizer during rainy summer months (June-Sept) or before heavy rainfall.
+- Don't fertilize during rainy summer months (May 15-October 31) or before heavy rainfall.

-- Fertilize at least 15ft from waterways and storm drains.
+- Fertilize at least 15 feet from waterways and storm drains.

 Responsible Pet Ownership